 After 12 months Xfinity upload speeds Plan fees Is Gigabit worth it?
 Xfinity Senior Discounts

-As of 2023, Xfinity markets six internet-only deals throughout their coverage area.
-Pricing for the cheapest plans starts at $19.99/month, then goes up to $51 + Wi-Fi equipment fees ($15–25) after the first 12 months.
+As of 2024, Xfinity markets seven internet-only deals throughout their coverage area.
+Pricing for the cheapest plans starts at $19.99/month, then goes up to $57 + Wi-Fi equipment fees ($15–25) after the first 12 months.

-Xfinity has raised their download speeds by 100–200 Mbps for most plans in 2023, but the upload speeds are still capped at a maximum of 35 Mbps.
-The base plan still has a low 5 Mbps upload speed.
+Xfinity has raised their download speeds to a max of 2,000 Mbps in 2024, but the upload speeds are still capped at a maximum of 20 Mbps on all plans below Gigabit.
+The base plan still has a low 5 Mbps upload speed, which can be frustrating for families and home office users.

-We suggest Fast because it's the best price for a 10+ Mbps upload speed.
-This is double the base speed and easily worth it if you have more than two people at home using the connection for work, school, and entertainment.
+We suggest Fast because it's the best price for a 20+ Mbps upload speed.
+This is 4X the base speed and easily worth it if you have more than two people at home using the connection for work, school, and entertainment.

 Homes with more than two people usually need at least 10–15 Mbps upload speed to account for shared video chat use, particularly if anyone is working from home or remote learning.

-Reduced price: Fast currently features free Wi-Fi equipment for the first two years in most regions, bringing the price down by $25.
+Reduced price: Connect currently features free Wi-Fi equipment for the first two years in most regions, bringing the price down by $15/month.
 Check your address here to see if you qualify:

 One aspect of Xfinity pricing that can be frustrating is that the upload speeds aren’t always clearly listed.
 In fact, when compiling this page, I had to go through multiple Xfinity sales and chat agents to get a verified list: